Configuration Overview

 agh config set <path> <value> for supported scalar and list settings because it writes through the

-same validated persistence path as the settings API.
-Use agh config validate or its
+same validated persistence path as the settings API. config.toml is desired state; the daemon's

 Inspection commands are redacted by default. agh config show, agh config list, and